 Setup

 Six read-only tools that let an AI assistant explore the graph without writing Cypher by hand:

-Plus resources such as whisper://quota (your plan's current rate limits) and pre-built prompts for common investigation patterns.
+Plus on-demand resources such as whisper://quota (your plan's current rate limits) and a set of built-in prompts for common investigation patterns.
 Once connected, you can ask things like:

-For the full surface — all 6 tools, 6 resources, and 8 prompts, plus typosquat / brand-protection detection — see the MCP Reference.
+For the full surface — all 6 tools, the resources, the prompts, and the gallery — see the MCP Reference.

+Setup